Driving in Phuket

 What type of Licence

-It is compulsory when driving to have on you a valid drivers licence from your own Country as well as an international driving permit or a Thai Licence.
+It is compulsory when driving to have on you a valid drivers licence from your own Country as well as an international driving permit or a Thai licence.

 If you hire a car or motorcycle and you don't have a valid international drivers licence and you have an accident, your insurance policy maybe invalid.